wumm-project/RDFData/README.md

   * HGG, 2020-04-06: Update with the MATRIZ Level 4 certificates
 * StandardSolutions.ttl - The 76 Standard Solutions in TRIZ form
 * TBK.ttl - TRIZ Body of Knowledge as RDF Data
+* TheParameters.ttl - The 39 parameters as in the matrix of Altshuller 1985
 * ThePrinciples.ttl - The 40 principles according to Altshuller 1985
 * TheMatrix.ttl - Altshullers 39x39 matrix